 The golden rule is to ensure things are packed tightly enough that they don’t clatter or move around when the container is moved, as this means they’re less likely to collide with each other and cause damage during transit.

 When it comes to emptying your kitchen, you may find you have a large number of spices, sauces and other small jars and bottles.
 Instead of putting them loose in a box, consider packing them tightly into small spaces that are available, such as in saucepans with the lid closed or inside blenders and other appliances.
 It’s the equivalent of stuffing socks into your shoes when packing your suitcase to go on holiday.
 This way they’ll be protected from damage, unlikely to leak all over your other items, and take up close to zero space.

 Don’t Use Cardboard Boxes for Books

-It can be tempting to just empty your bookcase into cardboard boxes, particularly as they fit so perfectly into the space.
-However, it’s easy to underestimate how heavy this will be.
-Not only is a full size cardboard box full of books pretty difficult to carry, but it’s very likely the bottom will cave in at some point despite how much tape you wrap round it.
+It can be tempting to empty your bookcase into cardboard boxes, particularly as they fit so perfectly into the space.
+However, it’s easy to underestimate how heavy these will be.
+Not only is a full-size cardboard box full of books difficult to carry, but it’s very likely the bottom will cave in at some point despite how much tape you wrap round it.

-Another option is to split your book collection up, only putting a few books into each cardboard box.
+One option is to split your book collection up, only putting a few books into each cardboard box.
 This can reduce the weight in each box and make cardboard viable, although it can be more of a task when it comes to unpacking and putting the collection back together at the other end.